michaelrharris/Synaptic-Polarity/README.md

 “Known Network.csv" - Network of known positive and negative connections from Fenyves et al., based on the Cook et al. connectome reconstruction

-“Connectome.csv” - Contact adjacency matrix for the entire verified space of connections, known and unknown, of the Cook et al. reconstruction
+“Connectome.csv” - Contact adjacency matrix for the entire verified space of connections of the Cook et al. reconstruction

 “ConnectomeEdgelist.csv” - The contact adjacency matrix "Connectome.csv" in edge-list format